 AW: Let’s get down to politics.
 Your work, including the curation of exhibitions, largely engages with politics in different aspects.
 What triggered this interest, you somewhat didn’t appear to care much before?

-KO: Doing what I did in the last few years had helped me acquiring another set of language to describe the concept of politics, I’m more comfortable with talking about it now than before.
+KO: Doing what I did in the last few years has helped me acquired another set of language to describe the concept of politics, I’m more comfortable with talking about it now than before.
 I don’t think much changed however, when it comes to my own viewpoint as I don’t usually reflect on global politics.

 When I was choosing the location for the gallery, I didn’t go for the white cube, sure, because I couldn’t afford it, but that choice also revolved around this thought – myself, what’s around me, how I was raised and so on – you can hardly bring all those varieties down to a flat and plain surface in defining one’s say, aesthetics and taste.
 Contemporary art taught me that, how we can possibly analyse this from a social and political perspective, as well as visually, what’s beauty when it’s set within and polished by a luxurious shell, if something is created using the cheapest materials available what does it mean, my brain wasn’t wired that way until I began to study arts and culture.